Madic-/Sway-DE/README.md

 This is not a list of all hotkeys but more for some none defaults.
 You can view all hotkeys in **config/sway.d/07_hotkeys.conf** or within sway by opening a hotkey overview with $mod+Shift+k.

-By default $mod is the super key (or windows key).
+By default $mod is the super key (or windows key) and $alt is the Alt key.

 | Action                            | Binding          |
 | --------------------------------- | ---------------- |